FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 ```

 As you can see, Stockfish provides a painfully bad REPL and UCI arms as with a
-set of commands that we can use.
+set of usable commands.
 There is no tab completion, no help, no command
 history, no syntax highlighting, no prompt to distinguish between commands and
-their input.
-For easier understading, I rendered the inputs red and their
+their output.
+For easier understanding, I rendered the inputs red and their
 outputs blue, but in the terminal they are all the same color.

 In this session, we started the game, white moved from `a2` to `a3`, black moved